ivdort/dl2-callibrated-lm/blogpost.md

 ### How to Reduce Hallucination
 To further improve the performance and reliability of our model, several avenues for future work have been identified.
 Firstly, developing a custom tokenizer tailored to our specific datasets could enhance the tokenization process, as using a pretrained tokenizer introduces biases of its own.
 Exploring different models to assess the hallucination rate would also be beneficial; by comparing results across various architectures, we can identify which models are more effective in minimizing hallucinations.

-Actually attempting to remove hallucinations, which could result in less calibration?<span style="color: red;">need to extend</span>
+Furthermore, future research could look at actively attempting to mitigate hallucinations, for example by training the model to predict when it is not confident and thus more likely to hallucinate.
+It would be interesting to see if these changes would indeed lead to a less calibrated model, as the original paper suggests.

 ## Concluding Remarks
 > This section concludes the insights of this blogpost.

 In this blog post, we delved deep into the concept of hallucinations in language models (LMs) through a comprehensive study based on the paper “Calibrated Language Model must Hallucinate.”
-We explored the inevitable trade-offs between calibration and hallucination by experimenting with three datasets, namely, math datasets, 5W datasets and abstract-title dataset.
+We explored the inevitable trade-offs between calibration and hallucination by experimenting with three datasets, namely, a math dataset, 5W dataset and abstract-title dataset.

-Based on our experiments, hallucination is highest among only arbitraty facts (5W), is non-existent in systematic and in more realistic settings like abstract-title dataset it occurs, but not always <span style="color: red;">how not always: because of the MF is lower? can be a discussion point</span>.
+Based on our experiments, hallucination is highest among only arbitrary facts (5W), is non-existent in systematic and in more realistic settings like abstract-title dataset it occurs, but not always <span style="color: red;">how not always: because of the MF is lower? can be a discussion point</span>.

 Through our explorations and empirical validations, we contribute to a more nuanced understanding of how and why language models hallucinate, offering pathways for advancing the calibration techniques that can potentially mitigate these issues, and pose the need to deepen the current theoretical work.

 ## Authors' Contributions

 - M. Feng: background research and establish and extend theoretical understanding of the paper, structuring and writing of the blogpost, future research and discussion.
-- I. van Dort: Math dataset generation, all code for abstract-title model, big part of experimental setup, part of results section, compilation of README and repository cleanup.
+- I. van Dort: Math dataset generation, all code for abstract-title model, big part of experimental setup, part of results section, compilation of README, repository cleanup and discussion.
 - S. Yildiz: 5W dataset generation, all code for 5w model, keep tracking of group logbook, general discussion about the topic and coding.
 - L. Schuenemann: Code and experimentation for model on Math dataset and writing part of the results.
 - D. de Wilde: Code for model on Math dataset.
 Section about the theory of hallucination and related work.
 Organising the blogpost, general discussion about the topic and coding.